sap-tutorials/btp-dev-guidance/tutorials/integrate-with-work-zone-kymaruntime/integrate-with-work-zone-kymaruntime.md

 #### Assign CDM role collection

-You need to assign your user to the **~cdm_defaultRole** role collection, so you are able to see the application tile when accessing the **Incident Management Site** in SAP Build Work Zone, standard edition later on.
+You need to assign your user to the **~cdm_defaultRole** role collection, so you're able to see the application tile when accessing the **Incident Management Site** in SAP Build Work Zone, standard edition later on.

 1. Open your subaccount and navigate to **Security** &rarr; **Users**.